 Eastern Standard is one of my go-tos for both drinks and brunch in Boston.

 The Friendly Toast

-The Friendly Toast serves breakfast from open to close, with plenty of breakfast classics on the menu: pancakes, waffles, omelets, eggs benedict, breakfast burritos + more.
+The Friendly Toast serves breakfast from open to close, with plenty of breakfast classics on the menu: pancakes, waffles, omelets, eggs benedict, and breakfast burritos.

-The Haven, located in the Jamaica Plain neighborhood of Boston, features Scottish food + drink.
+The Haven, located in the Jamaica Plain neighborhood of Boston, features Scottish food and drink.

 The Paramount serves a classic breakfast menu, with plenty of pancakes, french toast and egg dishes.

 South End Buttery